logjuicer/logjuicer/README.rst

 Logreduce can query Zuul build database to train a model.

-* Extract novelty from a job logs
+* Extract novelty from a job logs:

 .. code-block:: console